briansp8210/CTF-writeup/HITB-GSEC-CTF-2017/SENTOSA/README.md

 To achieve this goal, I create proper number and size of project, then free two fast chunks with the same size, so that the fd field of target chunk will be filled, thus successfully get heap address.

 <pre>
-I make the fd field locates at price field of a project, so only 4 bytes of the heap address are leaked.
+The fd field locates across price and area field of a project
-However, the lowest byte is fixed, and the highest byte, by observation, is mostly changed between 0x55 and 0x56,
-so we can still get correct address  most of the time.

 0x55f084ace000: 0x0000000000000000      0x0000000000000061
 0x55f084ace010: 0x4141414100000043      0x0000000000000000